The Linq Hotel & Casino

 Goorin Brothers is a cute, little haberdashery, offering up hats of all different types from fedora to beanie while Photo & Go offers a chance for you to print out those photos from your phone.
 A bunch of other stores are interesting but none are exactly essential.

 It all leads to the High Roller observation wheel, billed as the biggest of its kind in the world, standing at 550 feet high.
-In 2018, you’ll be able to get from the front to the back a lot faster on the new Linq Zip Lines they are planning on installing.
+If you’d prefer to fly from one end to the other instead of walking it, you can try out the Fly Linq zip lines, new as of late 2018.

 Be sure to check out the related reviews below for more details on these stores, restaurants, and attractions.